nipreps/nibabies/docs/usage.md

 ...
 ```

+> ⚠️
-|:warning:| When using Docker, the wrapper will default to using the same version of `nibabies` as the wrapper.
+> When using Docker, the wrapper will default to using the same version of `nibabies` as the wrapper.
-This can be overriden by using the `-i` flag to specify a particular Docker image.
+> This can be overriden by using the `-i` flag to specify a particular Docker image.
+> ⚠️

 ```
 # sample Singularity usage